Alton Water Camping and Caravanning

 With lots to do and plenty to see, why not spend a weekend with us?

-With our new caravan and campsite set to open in June 2018, you can wake up to the spectacular sight of the sun rising over the reservoir!
+With our new campsite now open, you can wake up to the spectacular sight of the sun rising over the reservoir!

 The campsite is ideally situated next to our newly refurbished Tea Room and serves breakfast and hot food throughout the day should you fancy a break from the camping stove!

-There are 88 caravan and camping pitches with electric hook-ups and a brand-new shower, toilet and wash facilities for campers.
+There are 88 caravan and camping pitches with electric hook-ups available and a Suffolk Barn Style facility block with showers, toilet and wash facilities for campers.

 When can I camp?